Meeting Notes Prompts: 17 Templates from Transcript to Decisions

 What these prompts solve

-A 60-minute meeting produces ~20 minutes of substance and 40 minutes of meandering.
-Vanilla “summarize this meeting” returns paragraphs you have to re-read.
-These templates force the structural separation — decisions / actions / parking-lot — and then convert that structure into the artifacts you actually distribute: recap emails, Slack updates, decision docs, 1:1 follow-up trackers.
+Vanilla “summarize this meeting” returns paragraphs you have to re-read to find the one thing you needed.
+These templates force the structural separation — decisions / actions / parking lot — and then convert that structure into the artifacts you distribute downstream: recap emails, Slack updates, decision docs, 1:1 follow-up trackers.
+The output is skimmable, owner-attributed, and ready to send.

 Who this is for